mozilla/web-forward/README.md

 ## WebFWD

-WebFWD is an innovation acceleration program for mozilla.
+WebFWD is the Open Innovation program from Mozilla.
 This repository contains the WebFWD website.